 Anyone with some earned income can and should contribute into their RRSP.
-Contributions can made up to March 29th,2012 for this year’s tax season, and with the cutoff date fast approaching time is of the essence to make your contribution.
-The contribution limit is set at $22,970 for this year, and will rise again next year to $23,820.
 It’s never too early or too late to start contributing to your RRSP.
 If you’re in your twenties, time is on your side.
 Even with a small contributions of $50/month will add up over the course of the year, so you’ll likely end up with a generous return, but more importantly you’re saving for your retirement down the road.

-Since this year’s RRSP season is slowly coming to a close, now is the time to plan ahead for years ahead.
+Now is the time to plan ahead for years ahead.
 Any savvy investor or professional advisor will tell you to plan ahead, rather than make a lump sum last minute contribution.
-This way you’re saving throughout the year, and no easier way to contribute to your RRSP fund than through automatic withdrawals.
+This way you’re saving throughout the year, and there’s no easier way to contribute to your RRSP fund than through automatic withdrawals.
 It’s setup automatically and you don’t have to worry about it.

 So, in spirit of becoming a more organized RRSP contributor and planning ahead; I wanted to share six savvy tips to get better organized, supercharge your RRSP for the year ahead and years to come.